-Reading the Suttas in translation, especially the Anguttaranikāya (see anthology in two parts with this title from BPS, Kandy, and Gradual Sayings, the complete translation in 5 vols. from the Pali Text Society London), will bring to light many discourses containing valuable advice for lay Buddhist practise.
+Reading the Suttas in translation, especially the Anguttara-nikāya, 18 will bring to light many discourses containing valuable advice for lay Buddhist practice.
 It would be useful to collect these together and then read them through from time to time.
 A reading of such relevant suttas might be introduced into the evening service every day, or else read on Uposatha days.
 This brings us to the subject of the second part of this book.